widgetbook/widgetbook-hosting/README.md

         run: flutter build web -t path/to/main.widgetbook.dart
 ```

-By running this script, a folder structure `./buid/web/` with the widgetbook web app will be created.
+By running this script, a folder structure `./build/web/` with the widgetbook web app will be created.
 The output folder of the build is required by the Widgetbook Hosting action and will be uploaded to the collaboration platform.

 ## Inputs

-The defines the following inputs
+The build defines the following inputs

 ### `path`